ddella/WebSocket/Dockerizing_WebSocket.md

 >In the preceeding example, the WebSocket server is started with ports `80` and `443` because `-e` switch was passed to the application.
 The Docker host maps TCP port `9080` to `80` and `9443` to `443` inside the Docker container, via switch `-p`.

 >In the example above:
->- Docker mapped the port `80` inside of the container to the port `9080` on your machine, aka Docker host.
+>- Docker mapped the port `80`, inside of the container, to the port `9080` on your machine, aka Docker host.
->- Docker mapped the port `443` inside of the container to the port `9443` on your machine, aka Docker host.
+>- Docker mapped the port `443`, inside of the container, to the port `9443` on your machine, aka Docker host.

 ## Troubleshooting